sstephenson2/global-residual-topography/README.md

 ## Pointwise residual topographic estimates

-The `POINTWISE_RESIDUAL_ELEVATION/` directory contains station-by-station residual topgoraphic estimates with uncertainties and all geophysical parameters.
+The `POINTWISE_RESIDUAL_ELEVATION/` directory contains station-by-station residual topgoraphic estimates with uncertainties.
+IIt also contains geophysical parameters exracted locally to the station from global grids.
 The structure is as follows:

 | Column Name | Description |
 | --- | --- |